Top 10 Questions About ALL G Answered

 6. Can you get high from CBD products?

 The hemp plant is non-psychoactive, which means that CBD derived from the hemp plant is non-psychoactive and cannot produce a “high.”
-The benefits of CBD are not the same as feeling “high.”
+While CBD encourages the mind and body to relax and reduces stress, anxiety, and pain, these effects are not the same as feeling “high.”
 As mentioned above, the THC found in the hemp plant does not exceed 0.3%, which is not enough to induce psychoactivity.
 You could smoke hemp until your lungs gave out (<0.3% THC dry weight) and never experience a high.

 7. Will I fail a drug test if I use CBD products?